stas-prokopiev/local_simple_database/README.rst

 After running this code in the folder with path = "folder_with_all_my_databases" will be created file "folder_with_all_my_databases/int_times_I_ve_eaten.txt" where value of this database will be stored.

-As value is stored in human readable txt file you can always access it and even after restart of computer it'll still be there.
+As value is stored in a human-readable txt file you can always access it and even after a restart of the computer, it'll still be there.

 To get it, just use: